Richard Bacon (broadcaster): Early life and education

-Bacon grew up in Mansfield, Nottinghamshire, and was educated at St Peter's Church of England Primary School on Bellamy Road, followed by two independent schools, also in Nottinghamshire: at Wellow House School, a preparatory school on Newark Road in the village of Wellow, and then at Worksop College, a boarding school on Windmill Lane in Worksop.
-He studied Business Studies with Electronics at Nottingham Trent University, but dropped out after a year.
+He grew up in Mansfield, Nottinghamshire, and was educated at St Peter's Church of England Primary School on Bellamy Road, followed by two private schools, also in Nottinghamshire: at Wellow House School, a preparatory school in the village of Wellow, and then at Worksop College, a boarding school in Worksop.
+He studied business Studies with Electronics at Nottingham Trent University, but dropped out after a year.

-Life and career
+Career

-His first job in the media was as a reporter for BBC Radio Nottingham, notably on the programme The Beat.
+Bacon's first job in the media was as a reporter for BBC Radio Nottingham, notably on the programme The Beat.
 In February 1996, he joined L!VE TV as a reporter; this saw him being banned from the State Opening of Parliament, and having a beer thrown at him by Damon Albarn as he tried to interview him leaving a nightclub.

 Blue Peter

 Bacon's television break was as a presenter on the children's show Blue Peter, which he joined on 21 February 1997.
 He presented alongside Romana D'Annunzio, Katy Hill, Konnie Huq and Stuart Miles.
 On 19 October 1998, he was the programme's first-ever presenter to have his contract terminated in mid-season, after the tabloid newspaper News of the World published a report of Bacon taking cocaine.
 His tenure on the programme lasted just over 18 months.
-The then Head of BBC children's programmes Lorraine Heggessey went on air to explain Bacon's dismissal to CBBC viewers.
+The then head of BBC children's programmes Lorraine Heggessey went on air to explain Bacon's dismissal to CBBC viewers.
 Bacon was required to return his Blue Peter badge upon his dismissal.

+On the 60th anniversary of Blue Peter, former presenter Peter Purves presented Bacon with a Blue Peter badge.